 The 2 Series’ optional lane departure warning system alerts a temporarily inattentive driver when the vehicle begins to leave its lane.
 The F-Type doesn’t offer a lane departure warning system.

 The 2 Series has standard BMW Assist, which uses a global positioning satellite (GPS) receiver and a cellular system to remotely unlock your doors if you lock your keys in, help track down your vehicle if it’s stolen or send emergency personnel to the scene if any airbags deploy.
 The F-Type doesn’t offer a GPS response system, only a navigation computer with no live response for emergencies, so if you’re involved in an accident and you’re incapacitated help may not come as quickly.

-Both the 2 Series and the F-Type have standard driver and passenger frontal airbags, front side-impact airbags, side-impact head airbags, front seatbelt pretensioners, traction control and electronic stability systems to prevent skidding.
+Both the 2 Series and the F-Type have standard driver and passenger frontal airbags, front side-impact airbags, side-impact head airbags, front seatbelt pretensioners, four-wheel antilock brakes, traction control and electronic stability systems to prevent skidding.

 The 2 Series’ corrosion warranty is 6 years longer than the F-Type’s (12 vs. 6 years).

 BMW pays for scheduled maintenance on the 2 Series for 4 years and 50,000 miles.
-BMW will pay for oil changes, tire rotation, lubrication and any other scheduled maintenance.
+BMW will pay for oil changes, lubrication and any other required maintenance.
 Jaguar only pays for the first scheduled maintenance visit on the F-Type.